 The Graduate Certificate in Exercise Rehabilitation for Sports Injuries is a one year part-time course that will develop specialised skills in the prevention and rehabilitation of sport related injuries, assist individuals with pre-existing conditions to remain active, or assist individuals to return to sports performance.
-This graduate certificate provides specialist knowledge and skill of biomechanics, metabolic, physiological-psychosocial aspects of the person to develop programmes for the enhancement and improved performance of active individuals to prevent potential injury or who may have activity restrictions due to injury or disease limitations.
-The Graduate Certificate in Exercise Rehabilitation for Sports Injuries integrates this specialist knowledge and skill to develop safe and effective exercise prescriptions and interventions of active individuals to prevent potential injuries, who may have activity restrictions due to injury or disease limitations, or who want to return to sport performance.
-Design skilful, innovative strategies to support client recovery.
+This graduate certificate provides specialist knowledge and skill of biomechanics, metabolic, physiological-psychosocial aspects of the person to develop programmes and strategies for the enhancement and improved performance of active individuals to prevent potential injury or to support recovery in those who may have activity restrictions due to injury or disease limitations.
+The course integrates this specialist knowledge and skill to develop safe and effective exercise prescriptions and interventions.

 Minimum Duration: 1 year part-time